 - Highest possible fault energy

-For installation of earthing system an important criterion to consider is the type of earth enhancing compound to be used.
-The earth enhancing compounds (EEC) as per best practices are:
+For the installation of the earthing system an important criterion to consider is the type of earth-enhancing compound to be used.
+The earth-enhancing compounds (EEC) as per best practices are:

 - Permanent EEC (as per IEEE 80:2013 14.5 (d) clause) – Curec+®

 - Maintenance-Free EEC (IEEE 80:2013 14.5 (b) clause) – Curecon®

 - Bentonite-based EEC (IEEE 80:2013 14.5 (b) clause) – Curenite™